dkinzler/help/README.md

-Creates a help/cheatsheet HTML page from all the markdown files in the directory `content`.
+Creates a help/cheatsheet HTML page from all the markdown files in the `content` directory.
 Can e.g. set up a keybind to open the page in a floating window.

 ```